HarshitaVemula/NLP/readme.md

 - Linear multiclass predictors

 # Methodology
 - Data preprocessing: The Data collected from various repositories was cleaned by dropping reapeated instances and structured data frames were created.
 The text data was then cleaned by removing stopwords, stemming and lemmatizing. tfidf vectorizer was used to obtain the required covaraites(1 grams, 2 grams and 3 grams) from the text.
-The title was also tokenized and is used as features.
+The titles were also tokenized and were used as features.

 - Models :